 |Analytical Writing Assessment||· Analysis of Argument||1 topic||30 minutes||0 – 6|

 The test duration is 3 hours and 7 minutes without breaks.
-All the questions in the GMAT Quantitative and GMAT Verbal section are multiple-choice questions.
+All the questions in the GMAT Quantitative and GMAT Verbal sections are multiple-choice questions.
 In the Integrated Reasoning section, you need to interpret the data to get to the answer.
-In GMAT analytical writing assessment, you need to analyse a given argument, identify the inherent flaws in it, and provide critical comments in the form of an essay.
+In GMAT analytical writing assessment, you need to analyze a given argument, identify the inherent flaws in it, and provide critical comments in the form of an essay.